inmanta/inmanta-core/docs/quickstart.rst

 * Lines 1-6 import all required packages.
 * Line 9 defines on which machine we want to deploy Drupal.

- * The *name* attribute is the host name of the machine, which is later used to determine what configuration needs to be deployed on which machine.
+ * The *name* attribute is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
  * The *os* attribute defines which operating system this server runs.
 This is used to select the right tools (yum or dnf or apt).
  * The *ip* attribute is the IP address of this host.
-At this moment we define this attribute manually, later in the tutorial we let Inmanta discover this automatically.
+At this moment we define this attribute manually, later in this tutorial we let Inmanta discover this automatically.

 * Lines 12 and 13 deploy an Apache server and MySQL server on our host.
-* Line 16 defines the name (host name) of the web application.
+* Line 16 defines the name (hostname) of the web application.
 * Lines 17-18 define a database for our Drupal website.
 * Lines 19-20 define the actual Drupal application.